crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

     nuclease-specific PAM sequence; for SpCas9 this is the “N” in the NGG PAM sequence

-For CRISPRko, we use an additional genomic coordinate, called `cut_site`, to represent where the double-stranded break (DSB) occurs.
+For CRISPRko applications, we use an additional genomic coordinate, called `cut_site`, to represent where the double-stranded break (DSB) occurs.
 For SpCas9, the cut site (blunt-ended dsDNA break) is located 4nt upstream of the pam_site (PAM-proximal editing).

-# CRISPRko design
+# End-to-end gRNA design workflow

-This tutorial will illustrate the main functionalities of `crisprDesign` in designing gRNAs to knock out the human, protein-coding KRAS gene.
-Our example will design gRNAs for the wildtype SpCas9 nuclease, with spacers having a length of 20nt.
+We first start by loading the package as usual:

 ``` r
 library(crisprDesign)